For best experience please turn on javascript and use a modern browser!

 • Profile

 I am a geotechnical engineer serving as an Assistant Professor in Carbon Cycle Dynamics within terrestrial ecosystems at the Department of Ecosystem and Landscape Dynamics (ELD).
-My research interest focuses on the intricate interplay between soil microorganisms, the global carbon cycle, and climate.
+My research interests focus on the intricate interplay between soil microorganisms, the global carbon cycle, and climate.
 With a unique background spanning both empirical and modelling environments across diverse disciplines, my objective is to bridge the gap between fields of research and scales using data-driven mechanistic modelling.

 • Publications